Everyone has a philosophy of life

 Your Education

-system is to produce good citizens.
+The role of the formal education system is to produce good citizens.
 In order to do this it will be filled with the subtle messages of what philosophy the educational institute or government has decided will produce the best citizens.

-school is far more likely to relate to the country where the school is situated than it is to the world at large.
+The history, for example, that you learn in school is far more likely to relate to the country where the school is situated than it is to the world at large.
 The underlying philosophy from your schooling may vary depending on whether it is a government school, a religious school, or one of the alternate schooling systems.
 Each one has their own barrow to push.

 Your Social Culture